danielearwicker/danielearwicker.github.io/pages/TypeScript and runtime typing - EPISODE II.md

 const str3: string = str1; // fine
 ```

 The variables `str1` and `str2` are not just typed as `string`; they have to be specific strings.
+They are also of type string, so they are a sub-type of `string` that can only have one possible value (not including `null | undefined`, and nor should we in 2.0).

-Maybe seems useless until you realise you can combine them with union types and so you instantly have string-enums:
+A type that can only have one value might seem useless until you realise it's a building block.
+You can combine several in a union type and so you instantly have string-enums:

 ```ts
 type Fruit = "lychee" | "tomato" | "kumquat";